Responding to Graffiti

 Statutory consent may be needed for removing graffiti from designated heritage assets, so it is important to find out whether the graffiti site is protected.

-- You can search the heritage list for England to check whether the building or site is listed or is a scheduled monument.
+- You can search the National Heritage List for England to check whether the building or site is listed or is a scheduled monument

 Check whether you need permission to remove graffiti